Are you interested in walking to the Beachy Head Lighthouse?

 The Beachy Head Lighthouse is an operational station and is owned, maintained and operated by Trinity House.

 Due to this, you can’t visit the Beachy Head Lighthouse, you will not be allowed in the lighthouse and technically stepping foot on the lighthouse is trespassing.

 The Beachy Head Lighthouse is situated at the base of the cliffs at Beachy Head and can only be reached at low tide.

 It is very, very important that you check the tide tables before setting off otherwise you could get cut off, stranded and possibly drown.

-It is also important that you wear sturdy footwear, i.e. walking boots as the terrain can be hard going in places requiring you to clamber over rocks.
+It is also important that you wear sturdy footwear, i.e. walking boots, as the terrain can be hard going in places and will require you to clamber over rocks.